Package 'spatsoc'

 Description

 group_lines groups rows into spatial groups by generating LINESTRINGs and grouping based on spatial intersection.
-The function accepts a data.table with relocation data, individual identifiers and a distance threshold.
+The function expects a data.table with relocation data, individual identifiers and a distance threshold.
 The relocation data is transformed into sf LINESTRINGs using build_lines and intersecting LINESTRINGs are grouped.
 The threshold argument is used to specify the distance criteria for grouping.
 Relocation data should be in two columns representing the X and Y coordinates.

 Usage